Livia Peng: Senior

 Peng was called up to the senior national team for the first time in November 2020, alongside Gaëlle Thalmann and Seraina Friedli as third goalkeeper.
 She was in the squad for the European Championship finals in England in the summer of 2022.
 On 11 November 2022, she was in goal during the first half of a friendly against Denmark, but that game was only counted as an unofficial friendly as more than six substitutions were made.
 Her official debut finally came a few months later, as a starter in the home friendly match on 21 February 2023, a 1–1 draw with Poland.
 She was included in the list of 23 players called up for the 2023 World Cup on 4 July of that year.
 Her first competitive fixture was a 0–1 loss to Italy in the 2023–24 Nations League.

 For the 2025 Euros in Switzerland, Peng was chosen as the starting goalkeeper by manager Pia Sundhage.
-During the opening match against Norway, Peng misjudged a corner cross which allowed Ada Hegerberg to head in the equaliser, in a match the hosts lost 2–1.